 Empowered by Christ’s love, Trinity Students engage in academic rigor to be life-long learners and serve others.

-At TLS, education is more than just an academic endeavor, but also the development of the whole child—spiritually, mentally, emotionally, socially, and physically—whether at school, home, or in the community.
-TLS’s staff work as a team, and together with each student’s family, are dedicated to equipping each child with the necessary skills to succeed in using the talents God has given them.
+At Trinity Lutheran School, education is more than just an academic endeavor, it is also the development of the whole child—spiritually, mentally, emotionally, socially, and physically—whether at school, home, or in the community.
+TLCS’s staff work as a team, and together with the student’s family, are dedicated to equipping each child with the necessary skills to succeed by using the talents God has given them.

 Why two-grade levels in 1st through 8th grade?

 In a two-grade level class, students work academically at an individual pace that allows them to excel.
 They receive tailored instruction that engages and challenges them to learn.
 Individual students are encouraged to work above grade level in multiple disciplines.
 In a two-grade level class, teachers can examine and identify where each student thrives or struggles.
-Then can then appropriately challenge them with individualized rigor.
-Students then become independent and confident.
+They can then appropriately challenge them with individualized rigor so that each student is able to become independent and confident.

 The family’s role in a student’s success.

-TLS offers families ongoing opportunity to communicate about their child’s progress, capabilities, and areas for improvement.
+TLCS offers families ongoing opportunity to communicate about their child’s progress, capabilities, and areas for improvement.
 To monitor students’ progress and ensure that goals are met, teachers routinely provide one-on-one attention.
-In addition, parents may check out FastDirect to monitor the progress of their own child.
+In addition, parents may check out ParentsWeb to monitor the progress of their own child.

 Diversity statement: Character, Leadership, Faith, and Courage.

-Trinity Lutheran School is committed to creating an environment of equity and inclusion, as reflected in our mission statement and teaching philosophy.
+Trinity Lutheran Christian School is committed to creating an environment of equity and inclusion.
 We welcome a student body that reflects diversity of ancestry, identity, family, culture, socio-economic circumstances and beliefs.